 To prevent your confined cat from becoming bored or developing behavioural problems, provide it with environmental enrichment including:

-- Climbing and scratching posts, toys and hiding places (eg scratching posts, scrunched paper or balls, cardboard boxes);
+- climbing and scratching posts, toys (like scrunched paper or balls), and hiding places (like cardboard boxes);

 What happens if your cat becomes lost?